perebaj/jjhandbook/notes/systemdesign.md

 Basically, every URL it's a map for an IP address, and our browser is responsible for making this whole process happen.

-Each IP address has a lot of ports, that represent am apartment in a building.
+Each IP address has a lot of ports, that represent an apartment in a building.
 And you can expose in each of these ports a different program.

 Usually, the ports that public services use are:

-- https: port 443
+- HTTPS: port 443
-- http: port 80
+- HTTP: port 80

 Besides that, we have the client and the server.
 To components that establish connections to send and receive data.